Windows experiences and tips

 - Indicate open folders

-- Quick View Plus from Jasc Software is a universal file browser.
-For W95 i used FMView.
+- Quick View Plus from Avanstar is a universal file browser.
+For W95 I used FMView.

 - Enhance the Send To command to get file information to the clipboard.
 Be aware that not all PowerToys work in newer Windows versions.
 This is a real releaf if you have multiple projects.
 Rather than dig down in every Open dialog, you get the file information from where you are and enter it directly into the Open of any application.